OHIF/Viewers/platform/docs/docs/platform/services/ui/customization-service.md

 The default cornerstone context menu can be customized by setting the `cornerstoneContextMenu`.
 For a full example, see `findingsContextMenu`.

-## Customizeable Cornerstone Viewport Click Behaviour
+## Customizable Cornerstone Viewport Click Behaviour

 The behaviour on clicking on the cornerstone viewport can be customized by setting the `cornerstoneViewportClickCommands`.
 This is intended to